The CARF seal represents the highest quality of care.

 Organizations that are CARF-accredited meet leading-edge internationally recognized standards.
 Accreditation with CARF signals the organization’s commitment to continually improving quality through stakeholder feedback and service the community.

-It’s noticeable that the CARF philosophy and Rehab Without Walls® NeuroSolutions’ approach to care are remarkably similar.
-At its core, CARF strives to ensure that the patient remains at the center of the rehabilitation program’s focus.
-It mandates that the persons served and their families are key members of the treatment team and that they take an active role in their treatment and recovery.
-The same is true with Rehab Without Walls NeuroSolutions.
+It’s noticeable that the CARF philosophy and Rehab Without Walls ® approach to care are remarkably similar: ensuring that patients and their families are at the center of the rehabilitation program’s focus and have an active role in treatment and recovery.

 Our accreditation status

-- Three-Year Accreditation – This indicates that the provider is meeting or exceeding CARF standards and will not need to be reviewed again for another three years.
-This is what all established Rehab Without Walls NeuroSolutions locations have.
+- Three-Year Accreditation – This indicates that the provider is meeting or exceeding CARF standards.

-- One-Year Accreditation – This indicates that while there are still some existing deficiencies in conforming to CARF standards, the program shows capability and commitment toward correcting the deficiencies and making progress.
+- One-Year Accreditation – This indicates that while there are some deficiencies, the program shows capability and commitment toward correcting them.

-- Provisional Accreditation – This means the provider is still functioning at the One-Year level the following year, and has one year to correct the deficiencies and meet CARF standards or it will receive an outcome of non-accreditation.
+- Provisional Accreditation – This means the provider is still functioning at the One-Year level the following year, and has one year meet CARF standards or it will receive an outcome of non-accreditation.

-Rehab Without Walls NeuroSolutions uses four different tools to collect data:
+Rehab Without Walls uses four different tools to collect data:

 - An annual performance evaluation